catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-turnkey-image.rst

 The following steps need to be completed on a machine that has API access to the Catalyst Cloud.
-If your location has not been whitelisted to allow for this you can deploy a barebones Linux instance in the Catalyst Cloud and complete the following steps from there.
+If your location has not been whitelisted to allow for this you can deploy a bare bones Linux instance in the Catalyst Cloud and complete the following steps from there.

 Download the ``Turnkey Linux`` image to your machine, extract the archive and